archi-b/hystrix-monitor-eureka-spring-cloud/README.md

-# Spring Cloud Eureka, Hystrix Example and Monitor
+# Spring Cloud Eureka, Hystrix and Monitor

 ## Components
 - `eureka-service` - The Eureka service which is the Service Registry